rpidanny/gr-api-proxy/README.md

 - Update `deploy.sh` with you function name
 - Add `GR_KEY` environment variable on your lambda function
 - Run `./deploy.sh`
-- Create an `API Gatrway` to trigger the lambda function
+- Create an `API Gateway` to trigger the lambda function
+- Setup CORS on your API gateway to restrict access

 ## Usage